Wednesday April 8, 2020

 To avoid any of that confusion for the sake of the reading public’s cannabis stockpile, aim for a temperature of 70°F. There will always be arguments between perfect temperatures, but 70°F always seems to find its way in as the ideal “cool.”

 With the foundational rules in mind, preserving marijuana products that much longer could be essential for many consumers in this scenario.
 The following tips have been known to help maintain the integrity of flower and other products.

 Humidity packs help keep marijuana at optimal humidity levels.
 They do so by either taking in or releasing moisture into the area it is placed in.
 Cigar stores offer packs that tend to last around one month.
-The most common option used in cannabis, Boveda, is known to last around three months.
+The common disposable options used in cannabis are known to last around three months.
 However, there are reusable alternatives like the Evergreen Pod, which can be reused for up to five years.

 Use an Airtight Container

 Keeping your supply stored in a dry, cool and dark place is well and good.
 If those efforts are coupled with an inadequate storage option, the flower may metaphorically go up in smoke long before it touches a flame.